Troubleshoot classic deployment issues with creating a new Windows virtual machine in Azure

 To resolve both these errors, delete the current image from the portal, and recapture it from the current VHDs with the same setting as that for the OS (generalized/specialized).

 Issue: Custom/ gallery/ marketplace image; allocation failure

-- Add the new VM to the same virtual network.
+- Create the new VM in the new virtual network.

-If you encounter issues when you start a stopped Linux VM or resize an existing Linux VM in Azure, see Troubleshoot Resource Manager deployment issues with restarting or resizing an existing Linux Virtual Machine in Azure.
+If you encounter issues when you start a stopped Windows VM or resize an existing Windows VM in Azure, see Troubleshoot classic deployment issues with restarting or resizing an existing Windows Virtual Machine in Azure.